syuja/GreenPlumSetup/TUTORIAL.md

 #### Create and Load Fact Tables:
   When we copy from the external table into the load table, we simply copy raw data.
-We copy Load tables into Fact tables, so that we may transform the data.
+We copy Load tables into Fact tables, so that we may **transform** the data.
 Transforming means discarding unneeded data, converting data types, renaming columns and possibly joining several external tables.
-Transforming makes the data more usable. we can use it for our particular application.
+Transforming makes the data more usable.
+  We can use it for our particular application.

-      help for gpload: gpload ? | less
+      gpload ? | less  -- help for gpload
       psgl -U gpadmin tutorial
       tutorial=# \i create_fact_tables.sql ==> create final tables: excluded some cols, cast datatypes of some cols
       tutorial=# \i load_into_fact_table.sql ==> load from loaded tables into fact tables ==> INSERT TO